DRP Shops vs. Independent Body Shops: Which Is Better for You?

 Independence comes with trade-offs.

-More administrative work for car owners.
-Without the streamlined insurer relationship, car owners may need to coordinate more directly between the shop and the insurance company, including submitting estimates and following up on supplement approvals.
+More work for car owners.
+Without the streamlined insurer relationship, car owners may need to coordinate more directly between the shop and the insurance company.
+That means submitting estimates yourself and following up on supplement approvals.

-Potentially longer claims process.
+Potentially slower claims.
 Insurance companies may take longer to approve repairs at non-network shops.
-Paperwork moves through standard channels rather than expedited DRP workflows.
+Paperwork goes through standard channels rather than expedited DRP workflows.

 No insurer-backed guarantee.
 The warranty comes from the shop alone.
-Reputable independents offer strong warranties, but car owners should verify the terms and the shop's track record.
+Reputable independents offer solid warranties, but car owners should verify the terms and the shop's track record.

-Requires more research.
+More research required.
 With DRP shops, the insurer has at least vetted the facility.
-With independent shops, car owners must evaluate certifications, reviews, and reputation themselves.
+With independent shops, you're evaluating certifications, reviews, and reputation yourself.

 DRP Shop vs Independent Shop: Comparison Table